radevgit/chaotic/README.md

 or exit in any direction.
 This creates fractal like structure.

 The .ini file sets some parameters that provide tradeoff between performance and quality.
-POV-Ray produces .png files that can be combined with the help of av.. to create animation.
+POV-Ray produces .png files that can be combined with the help of [avconv](https://libav.org/avconv.html) to create animation.

 You can try to change the antialias settings for better quality:
 Antialias_Depth=9